LittleWalter/up/README.md

 $ bats up-completion_test.bats # Test the `_up` function for Bash completions
 ```

-## ⚠️ Limitations and Known Issues
+## 🐞 Bugs, Limitations, and Known Issues

 There may be skill-related limitations: I’m not a Bash scripting expert.